The Best Bath Towels for Sensitive Skin (2026)

 - Cotton dries slower than microfiber

-- Color choices show fading risk if washed hot repeatedly
+- Color choices show fading risk if washed hot often

 | Material | 100% cotton |